Remembering My Teachers

 Fortunately for me - and I thank God for this - I was among the brightest pupils in my class, so I was always among the first to be released.
 I wonder what used to happen to my dim-witted classmates.

 At Kunoni Educational Centre where I finished my primary school career in 2001, I was lucky to be taught by a more dedicated lot of teachers who honed us for the KCPE exams.
-Among them was one Mr. Oketch who taught us Science.
-He had a passion for the subject that used to shine through in his lessons.
-And he regularly digressed from Science stuff to regale us with stories from his life which we all enjoyed.
+Among them was Mr. Oketch who taught us Mathematics and Science.
+He had a passion for the subjects that used to shine through in his lessons.
+And he regularly digressed from academic stuff to regale us with stories from his life which we all enjoyed.

 At Starehe Boys' Centre where I had my high school as well as college education, I was fortunate to be taught by devoted teachers, most of whom I remember to this day.
 I would have loved to tell you about them all but in the interest of time, let me just mention two.
 Only two.

 The first was my Form 1 to Form 3 Swahili teacher named John Mwaura (JM) who was creative at devising novel ways of driving Swahili lessons home.
 Like at one time in Form 2, he had each one of us tell the whole class something we had learnt in the subject that would be of interest to others.

 But what I remember most about JM were the class sessions he used to call Chemsha Bongo during which he would split us into two groups.
-Then he would take turn asking each group questions which carried some points.
+He would take turn asking each group questions which carried some points.
 At the end of the Chemsha Bongo session, we would tally the points and the group with the highest points would be declared the winner.
 I however have to confess that for whatever reasons, I can't recall whether I was ever in the winning or losing group.